Just look at this pork loin wrapped around a filling of Parmesan cheese and spinach. It comes together really pretty easily and tastes amazing!

 - Roll the pork loin tightly.

 - Heat an oven proof pan and oil on the stove.
-I used my cast iron dutch oven (one of my favorite tools!)
+I used my Dutch oven, but any large pan would do.

 - Sprinkle with salt and pepper on pork loin, then brown on both sides.